-In a competitive market, your marketing needs to rise to the challenge, connect with decision-ready renters and differentiate your property from your competitors.
-Historically, your property would be competing against other properties.
+In a competitive market, your marketing needs to rise to the challenge, connect with decision-ready seniors and their loved ones and differentiate your community from your competitors.
+Historically, your community would be competing against other communities.
 Seems straightforward, what changed?
-As all of our lives are increasingly online, and increasingly digitally distracted, your property isn't just competing to stand out against other properties.
+As all of our lives are increasingly online, and increasingly digitally-distracted, your community isn't just competing to stand out against other communities.
 Now you're competing for their attention against everything else: Instagram Reels, live-stream workouts, endless Zoom meetings...anything else in your internet browsing history.
-Consumers are strapped for time, which means your marketing needs to be creative, to reward researching renters for their attention investment.
+Consumers are strapped for time, which means your marketing needs to be creative to reward researching residents for their attention investment.